Description of the oo82162A REXX program

 Graphics and bar code are feasible.

-ii) transliteration of RCL [ to RCL M and similar.
+Transliteration of RCL [ to RCL M and similar are optional.

 Note: afore using this program read the QPL public license in